Reputational Bargaining and Inefficient Technology Adoption: Introduction

-\paragraph{Bargaining with Incomplete Information:} We focus on private value settings as in Gul, Sonnenschein and Wilson (1986) where there is a \textit{gap} between players' values.
-In contrast to their canonical result that there is no delay as the bargaining friction vanishes, we show that players' reputation concerns can cause delays.
-Our result stands in contrast to the inefficiency results that are driven by interdependent values (Deneckere and Liang 2006, Baliga and Sj\"{o}str\"{o}m 2023), no gap between players' values (Ausubel and Deneckere 1989), costly concessions (Dutta 2022), risk aversion (Dilm\'{e} and Garrett 2022), and the arrival of new traders (Fuchs and Skrzypacz 2010).
+Our model has private values and there is a \textit{gap} between the seller's cost and the buyer's value.
+In contrast to Gul, Sonnenschein and Wilson (1986) who show that there is no delay as the bargaining friction vanishes, we show that players' reputation concerns can cause delays.
+Our result stands in contrast to the inefficiency results that are driven by interdependent values (Deneckere and Liang 2006, Baliga and Sj\"{o}str\"{o}m 2023), no gap between players' values (Ausubel and Deneckere 1989), costly concessions (Dutta 2023), risk aversion (Dilm\'{e} and Garrett 2022), and the arrival of new traders (Fuchs and Skrzypacz 2010).

-Ortner (2017) shows that when a seller's cost may decrease over time, the bargaining outcome is efficient if and only if the buyers' values are drawn from a rich set.
-Although our analysis reaches a similar conclusion, the inefficiencies in our model are driven by players' incentives to build reputations for being obstinate, which differs from the mechanism in Ortner (2017).